 The treadmill has plenty of built in workouts, incline capability, wireless heart rate monitoring, high max weight capacity and a very strong yet quite 3.0 HP motor that is more than capable...
 Read More

-These are going to be your best bets in the $2,000 to $3,000 price range...it's just a matter of choosing the treadmill that most appeals to you.
+These are going to be your best bets in the $2,000 to $3,000 price range for 2019...it's just a matter of choosing the treadmill that most appeals to you.

 You can't go wrong with any of the Matrix, Life Fitness, or Precor models...they are all commercial quality and quite similar to those you'll find in the health club.
 If you want a few more bells and whistles, consider the higher end NordicTrack models or the Sole TT8.